dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \begin{itemize}

-\item \textbf{Detection of discrimination:} This section focuses on identifying and compensating for confounding variables.
-For instance, is there a gender gap in wages after taking into account confounders such as age, occupation, number of weeks worked, etc.?
+\item \textbf{Detecting discrimination:} Identify and adjust for confounding variables when analyzing potential disparities.
+For example, is there a gender wage gap when accounting for other factors such as age, occupation, and number of weeks worked?

-\item \textbf{Addressing bias in prediction:} This section focuses on the reduction of bias in the context of predictive algorithms.
-For example, consider a tool to aid in granting loan applications.
-If an applicant's race is included as a predictor – either explicitly or through proxy variables – how can one mitigate its effect?
+\item \textbf{Addressing bias in prediction:} Minimize bias in predictive algorithms for decision-making.
+For example, in loan approval applications, how can the influence of race, whether direct or through proxy variables, be mitigated?

 \end{itemize}